3912 Dillard Rd

 TUESDAY

-- 7:00 p.m. – The April 1st Behind the Lens film is On the Waterfront, directed by Elia Kazan, followed by a Q&A session with Tom Blank.
+- 7:00 p.m. – The April 22nd Behind the Lens film is Rear Window, directed by Alfred Hitchcock, followed by a Q&A session with Tom Blank.
 Registration forms in the Fellowship Hall.
 Cost is $30 for series (12 movies) or $5 per time.
+New series starts April 29th.

 WEDNESDAY